 When you’re in the middle of dealing with a colicky baby it can feel incredibly overwhelming.
 I remember standing in my lounge, crying whilst trying to bounce him to sleep before my husband came home.
 It was always around 4.30pm and I’d be tired, alone and feel like a complete wreck by the time he eventually walked through the door at 5.45pm.
 It made me scared to go out in the afternoons, it made me doubt my parenting abilities and it added a whole new level of stress to mine and Dave’s relationship.

 Infacol, the UK’s number one colic relief remedy, run their Colic Awareness Campaign which strives to educate and support parents to ensure they can experience the joys of parenthood to the full.
-To support this further, they’ve given us a White Company sleeping bag to giveaway so that your baby can get the best night’s sleep possible.

 So, let’s get to how to deal with it.
 Infacol have surveyed 500 parents to find out how they’ve dealt with colic and today, I’m sharing those tips and tricks alongside some insights from other parenting bloggers.
 That’s over 500 different people to help you with ways to deal with colic.
 Here goes…